JoshuaTensuan/papcs-projects/README.md

 # papcs-projects
-A repository of all the projects I completed in my Post AP Computer Science: Data Structures and Algorithms class
+A repository of all the projects I completed in my Post AP Computer Science: Data Structures and Algorithms class (C++)

 Every individual folder has their own readme's with more information pertaining to each one.